-This working directory will contain the full TensorFlow object detection framework, as well as your training images, training data, trained classifier, configuration files, and everything else needed for the object detection classifier.
+This working directory will contain the full TensorFlow object detection framework and your training images, training data, trained classifier, configuration files, and everything else needed for the object detection classifier.

-You can follow my tutorial with installation and repository preparation or follow original TensorFlow tutorial (Must mention it didn’t worked for me with official tutorial).
+You can follow my tutorial with installation and repository preparation or follow the original TensorFlow tutorial (Must mention it didn’t work for me with the official tutorial).

-When you already have TensorFlow models on your disk, you must add object detection directories to python path (if it doesn’t work from CMD line, do it manually like I did on video tutorial):
+When you already have TensorFlow models on your disk, you must add object detection directories to the python path (if it doesn’t work from the CMD line, do it manually as I did on the video tutorial):

-Configure PYTHONPATH environment variable (I reccoment do it manyally as I did in video tutorial):
+Configure PYTHONPATH environment variable (I recommend doing it manually as I did in the video tutorial):

 set PYTHONPATH=$PYTHONPATH;C:\TensorFlow\research set PYTHONPATH=$PYTHONPATH;C:\TensorFlow\research\slim

-Next, compile the Protobuf files, which are used by TensorFlow to configure model and training parameters.
+Next, compile the Protobuf files, which TensorFlow uses to configure model and training parameters.
 Unfortunately, the short protoc compilation command posted on TensorFlow’s Object Detection API installation page doesn’t work for me on Windows.
-So I downloaded older 3.4.0 version of protoc from here.
-Transfered files to same TensorFlow directory and ran the following command from the tensorflow /research/ directory:
+So I downloaded the older 3.4.0 version of protoc from here.
+Transferred files to same TensorFlow directory and ran the following command from the TensorFlow /research/ directory:

 # From tensorflow/research/ "C:/TensorFlow/bin/protoc" object_detection/protos/*.proto --python_out=.